 Part of determining whether college tuition insurance is worthwhile is understanding the policy cost vs. possible reimbursement, as well as tuition costs.

 While a select few schools offer free tuition, most have significant price tags.
-During the 2020-21 academic year, these were the average costs of tuition and fees:
+As of 2023, the average costs of tuition for:

-Plans vary in pricing and features, but generally, you can expect to pay about 1% of tuition cost.
+Plans vary in pricing and features, but generally, you can expect to pay about 1% of the cost of tuition.
 Some cover other expenses like room and board, while others do not.

 Buying a Tuition Insurance Policy

-Currently, there are two primary providers of tuition insurance: GradGuard and Liberty Mutual .
+Currently, there are two primary providers of tuition insurance: GradGuard and A.W.G.
+Dewar.
 Some schools may work with a private insurance company, so start by asking the registrar’s office if the college has a partner for tuition insurance.

 Reading the Fine Print